 Practical guide: when to use ChatGPT, Claude, or Perplexity

-- Context, role, and expectation are the 3 pillars of any good prompt – without these elements, you get generic, superficial answers
+• Context, role, and expectation are the 3 pillars of every good prompt – without these elements, you'll get generic, superficial answers

-- ChatGPT is best for brainstorming and creative work – ideal for ad copy, content variations, and quick iterations
+• ChatGPT is best for brainstorming and creative work – ideal for ad copy, content variations, and rapid iterations

-- Claude dominates with long documents and coding – up to 200,000 tokens of context and a natural, human tone
+• Claude excels with long documents and coding – offering up to 200,000 tokens of context and a natural, human-like tone

-- Perplexity wins with up-to-date research – real-time data with automatic source citation in 2-4 minutes
+• Perplexity is best for current research – providing real-time data with automatic source citation in 2-4 minutes

-- The smartest professionals combine all three – each tool for its strengths within one workflow
+• The smartest professionals combine all three – each tool for its strengths within a single workflow

-- Free versions are enough to start – only upgrade to paid (€20-200/month) if you see a clear ROI
+• Free versions are enough to start – only upgrade to paid (€20-200/month) when you see clear ROI

 Most people use AI tools as if they were a Google search engine.
 They throw in a few words and hope for magic.
 But AI assistants work fundamentally differently.
 They need context, a clear role, and concrete expectations before they can deliver valuable output.

-In this practical guide, you'll discover exactly when to deploy ChatGPT, Claude or Perplexity.
-With concrete example prompts, real-world scenarios and workflows that you can start using tomorrow.
-No theoretical comparisons, but hands-on tips that you can apply directly to performance marketing, AI automation and content creation.
+In this practical guide, you'll discover exactly when to use ChatGPT, Claude, or Perplexity.
+With concrete example prompts, practical scenarios, and workflows you can use tomorrow.
+No theoretical comparisons, but hands-on tips directly applicable to performance marketing, AI automation, and content creation.

-The secret of good AI prompts: context, role, and expectation
+The secret to good AI prompts: context, role, and expectation

-Before we go into which tool to use when, you must first understand how to communicate with AI tools at all.
+Before we delve into which tool to use when, you first need to understand how to communicate with AI tools in the first place.
 The difference between a useless and a brilliant answer lies in three elements that must be present in every prompt.

-Context: Give the AI enough background to understand your situation.
+Context: Provide the AI with enough background to understand your situation.
 Without context, AI produces generic answers that are the same for everyone.

-Role: Explicitly define which role the AI should assume.
+Role: Explicitly define the role the AI should assume.
 A copywriter writes differently than a data analyst or SEO specialist.

 Expectation: Be specific about what you expect.
 What format, what length, what tone, what structure?